MIC-DKFZ/nnDetection/README.md

 `-o` option can be used to overwrite parameters for planning and preprocessing (refer to the config files to see all parameters).
 The number of processes used for cropping and analysis can be adjusted by using `-np` and the number of processes used for resampling can be set via `-npp`.
 The current values are fairly save if 64GB of RAM is available.
 The `--full_check` will iterate over the data before starting any preprocessing and check correct formatting of the data and labels.
-If any problems occur during preprocessing please run the full check version to make sure that the format is correct.
+If any problems occur during preprocessing please run the full check to make sure that the format is correct.

 After planning and preprocessing the resulting data folder structure should look like this:
 ```text